codevelopnz/SmartSolarDevice/README.md

 ![alt tag](https://raw.githubusercontent.com/codevelopnz/SmartSolarDevice/master/Resources/breadboard.PNG "Early breadboard design!")

 Coming soon...photos of the early breadboard prototype, my current prototype and soon the permaproto all soldered up.

+## Getting setup to develop
+Assuming you're running on Windows (this is Windows IoT after all):
+* Follow [these instructions](https://developer.microsoft.com/en-us/windows/iot/docs/setuppcrpi) to setup your computer to develop UWP applications in general, and IoT Core projects in particular
+* Download this repo to your machine.
+I use (sourcetree)[https://www.sourcetreeapp.com/] as a git client & recommend it if you're not already a git guru
+* From Visual Studio, open the solution SmartSolar.Device.sln
+* Visual Studio might tell you that you need to install some Platform SDK's - do that